HI-SNR-Lab/uhd_radar/tips/detailed_installation.md

 2. Before we create the conda environment, check that **GCC** is installed by running `gcc --version` in the WSL terminal.
 If the gcc command is not found, install it with `sudo apt update && sudo apt install gcc`.
 3. Navigate to the folder containing the code.
 If you are using a Raspberry Pi to control the SDR, then use `environment-rpi.yaml` in the next step instead.
 Run `conda env create -f environment.yaml`.
 4. Once the environment is installed, activate it with `conda activate uhd`.
 5. Finally, we need to install any remaining dependencies for compiling the code, such as `make`.
-To install them, run `sudo apt update && sudo apt install build-essential`.
+To install them, run `sudo apt update` and `sudo apt install build-essential`.

 #### **The code is now installed and ready to be compiled and run, either manually or using the `run.py` script provided.**